Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 In today's data-driven business landscape, the ability to effectively manage, transform, and analyze large volumes of data has become a critical skill for business analytics professionals.
 Enterprise Data Management (EDM) encompasses the processes, policies, and technologies that organizations use to acquire, store, maintain, and utilize data across their operations.
 This semester in BSAN 726, I embarked on a comprehensive journey through the foundations of data management, from relational database design and SQL querying to data warehousing concepts and big data technologies.

-The course challenged me to think systematically about how data flows through an organization—from initial collection and storage in operational databases, through transformation and loading into analytical data warehouses, to processing at scale using distributed computing frameworks.
+The course challenged me to think systematically about how data flows through an organization, from initial collection and storage in operational databases, through transformation and loading into analytical data warehouses, to processing at scale using distributed computing frameworks.
 Along the way, I gained hands-on experience with multiple tools and technologies including SQL, Python pandas, R, Apache Spark, and various database platforms.
 This essay reflects on my key learnings and demonstrates how these skills connect to form a cohesive understanding of enterprise data management.

 ---